ClickCease

 Unpaid wages: penalties, arrears, and employer liability

-The Employment Relations Authority is able to award penalties against an employer where the employer has sustainably failed to pay wages and minimum entitlements.
+The Employment Relations Authority can award penalties against an employer where the employer has repeatedly failed to pay wages and minimum entitlements.

 Unpaid wages claims are not only about repayment.
 In many cases, penalties can also be awarded where the breach is serious, repeated, or deliberate.
 Penalties change the leverage in settlement negotiations.